bxdoan/bxdoan/README.md

 <div align="center">

-> Certain things catch your eye, but pursue only those that capture the heart.
+> Whatever the mind of man can conceive and believe, it can achieve.

-> —  Ancient Indian Proverb —
+> — Napoleon Hill —

 </div>